How To Prepare For Anal Sex: 10 Questions You’re Too Shy To Ask

 Nonetheless, there are precautions anal-lovers take to make sure anal sex is as poop-free as possible.

 Lots of people have heard of with douching using an enema when it comes to how to prepare for anal sex.
 Douching involves inserting liquid into the lower bowel via a nozzle inserted into the butt, which uses the water to empty the butt’s contents into the toilet, cleaning it.
-Douching is not essential before anal sex.
-For lots of people, just cleaning the area around the anus in the shower is enough.
+Douching is not essential before anal sex, but it is advised.
+For some people, cleaning the area around the butt in the shower is enough.

 Go to the bathroom 30 to 60 minutes before.